Lauren Montgomery: DC animation

 In television, Montgomery has done storyboard work for the television series Justice League Unlimited, for which producer Bruce Timm praised her work as being quite versatile.
 Montgomery made her directorial debut by directing several episodes of the Legion of Super Heroes series.

 Montgomery was involved with most DC Universe Animated Original Movies that were released between 2007 and 2013.
 Her first DC film property was as a storyboard artist for the second DC Universe film production, Justice League: The New Frontier, based on the Eisner Award-winning graphic novel by Darwyn Cooke, DC: The New Frontier.
 She made her film debut as one of the three directors for the direct-to-video feature film Superman: Doomsday, directing the second act of the movie.
 In March 2008, it was announced that she would be the director for the direct-to-video Wonder Woman film from Warner Premiere.
 The animated feature was released on March 3, 2009.
 She continued her directorial film career with the studio, directing Green Lantern: First Flight in 2009, Superman/Batman: Apocalypse in 2010, and co-directing Justice League: Crisis on Two Earths and Batman: Year One alongside Sam Liu.

 Avatar: The Last Airbender

 Montgomery provided storyboard work on eight episodes for season 3 of the original animated series Avatar: The Last Airbender, created by Bryan Konietzko and Michael Dante DiMartino.
 She went on to serve as a supervising producer and storyboard artist on all episodes of the sequel series The Legend of Korra.
-In 2021, it was announced that Montgomery would direct The Legend of Aang: The Last Airbender, the franchise's first animated movie, by Paramount Pictures.
+In 2021, it was announced that Montgomery would direct Avatar Aang: The Last Airbender, the franchise's first animated movie.
+The film was originally set to be released theatrically in October 2026, but in December 2025, Paramount Pictures moved it to Paramount+.